United States–Vietnam relations: 19th century

 Winter, 11th month.
-13th year of Minh-Mang (January 1833): The President of the Republic Nha-di-ly, located on the Atlantic Ocean and known also by the names Hoa-Ky (花旗), Ma-ly-can (American), Tan-anh-cat-ly (新英吉利 New England), sent his subjects Mr. Nghia-duc-mon-La-bach (Edmund Roberts), Captain Duc-giai Tam-gia (David Geisinger), and their party, to our country, bearers of a letter transmitting the desire to enter into relations with us.
+13th year of Minh-Mang (January 1833): The President of the Republic Nha-di-ly, located on the Atlantic Ocean and known also by the names Hoa-Ky (花旗), Ma-ly-can (麻利堅, /vi/, America), Tan-anh-cat-ly (新英吉利 New England), sent his subjects Mr. Nghia-duc-mon-La-bach (Edmund Roberts), Captain Duc-giai Tam-gia (David Geisinger), and their party, to our country, bearers of a letter transmitting the desire to enter into relations with us.
 Their ship anchored at Vung-Lam, port of Phu Yen.
 Our Government ordered Chief of the Office of Ministries Nguyen Tri Phuong and the Deputy Chief of the Office of Ministries Ly Van Phuc to join with the mandarins of the said province to go aboard the ship and to give there a welcoming banquet.
 Questioned about the purpose of their voyage, these foreigners answered that their intent was to create good commercial relations.
 Their words were marked with respect and courtesy...

 Roberts returned to Vietnam for the second time on May 14, 1836, as his second attempt to establish relation with Minh Mang, but he succumbed to severe illness which halted his efforts.
 According to the ship doctor William Ruschenberger, Minh Mạng sent an emissary to Đà Nẵng to see the American delegation.
 The emissary demanded Roberts to deliver the President's letter to him, which was refused, due to Roberts' illness and lack of adequate interpreters.
 After shaking hands with the Vietnamese representative, Ruschenberger and the USS Peacock departed Vietnam for Macao.
 Edmund Roberts died there on June 12 before the delegation could achieve anything.
 Minh Mang promptly responded:

 Crossing the oceans and a distance of forty thousand stades (20,000 miles), driven by sentiments of admiration for the power and virtue of our Government, they have come all this way.
 If we were resolutely to break all relations with them, we would prove to them that we lack generous goodwill...We did not oppose their coming.
 We did not pursue them on their departure.
 We behaved according to the manners of a civilized nation.
 What good would it do for us to complain of foreign barbarians?

 US Navy tried to intervene in Vietnam in 1845, 1850, and 1861, as it did in Japan in 1853.